dhia1599/django-library-app/README.md

 - Add reviews and ratings for books
 - Swagger-based API documentation
 - **Pagination, Filtering, and Ordering support for selected endpoints**
+- JWT-based authentication for securing API endpoints
+- Permissions and role management for access control
+- Object-level permissions for enhanced security
+- Password policy enforcement for user accounts
+- Throttling to prevent brute-force attacks
+- One Time Password (OTP) for two-factor authentication

 ## Installation